loathers/autoscend/docs/CONTRIBUTING.md

 You can request access to the project which will let you push working branches to the project, but you can also just (or even prefer) to fork the repository and submit pull requests from your fork.

 **master** branch:
-The master branch is the current "release" of ASScend.
-When someone does `svn checkout https://github.com/Loathing-Associates-Scripting-Society/ASScend/trunk/RELEASE/` in KoLMafia, they are getting the master branch scripts.
+The master branch is the current "release" of autoscend.
+When someone does `svn checkout https://github.com/Loathing-Associates-Scripting-Society/autoscend/trunk/RELEASE/` in KoLMafia, they are getting the master branch scripts.

 **beta** branch:
 The `beta` branch is the sort of latest and greatest where people can use to get experimental or less tested features.
 Once features are vetted the beta branch can be merged to master, or specific features can be cherry-picked in.